The author as a fat idiot. Photo by Nate Miller

 The packaging was rather deceptive for my pound cake.
 There was no strawberry on top, no powdered sugar sprinkled lovingly around the dessert.
 Instead of eating this, I used it to clean my kitchen counters.
 It's as absorbant as it looks.

 Up next was lunch.
 This looked promising.
-The melange of ingredients, the sly mix of flavors.
-I was sure to punch my ticket to Flavortown after getting this dish prepared.
+The melange of ingredients, the sly mix of flavours.
+I was sure to punch my ticket to Flavourtown after getting this dish prepared.

-After two shoddy meal attempts and five hours of imagining a stuffed-crust pizza materializing out of thin air, I hadn't eaten anything.
+After two shoddy meal attempts and five hours of imagining a stuffed crust pizza materialising out of thin air, I hadn't eaten anything.
 Pudding struck me as fairly impossible to screw up.
 Just add water, right?

 Maybe I accidentally made chili instead of pudding.
 I refused to eat this because of the huge chunks, which my girlfriend claimed were chocolate chips.
 I was sure that someone had put ground beef in my pudding packet as a troll.